Death of a player from a skate to the neck reignites hockey's stubborn debate over protective gear | KRDO

 “These guys are skating on razor blades,” said Gotkin, whose efforts began in earnest earlier this year after seeing an Army player need surgery for a skate cut to the neck.
 “You think about the course of a game: guys hunched over, scrambles in front of the goal and everything else, you could see where this is something that needs to be addressed.”

-Mandates exist at youth levels in the U.S., Canada and other countries, but not in the NHL.
+Mandates exist at some youth programs in the U.S., Canada and other countries, but not in the NHL.
 League and union leaders have studied cut-resistant materials for years and have resumed talks about them in light of the tragedy in England.

 “Players are free to wear it now,” NHL Commissioner Gary Bettman said.
 “Whether it’s something that’s mandated either directly or on a phased-in basis, that’s something we discuss with the players’ association.”